Desert View Tower

 We didn't realize when we planned a visit to this dusty "scenic viewpoint" that we'd score decent kid points.
 As in "Why are we stopping at this stupid boring place oh look let's climb those boulders YAYYYY!"

 Along border-straddling Interstate 8, between San Diego and El Centro, Desert View Tower has been an enduring attraction.
 Yea, there's a gaudy Indian casino miles west near Alpine, down in a ditch near the Reservation, but DVT is still the rest stop of choice.

 Over the decades, the Tower has enjoyed periods of prosperity and complete neglect, managed by a succession of owners.
-The gift shop was added around the base during one of the boom times.
+The gift shop was added around the base in 1950, during one of the boom times.

 Today, the $2 combo ticket ($1 for kids) admits one to the three-floor "museum," view from the hurricane deck, and Boulder Park..

 The museum is basically whatever happens to be hanging on the walls as you climb to the top of the tower.
 A sparse and yellowing collection of prints of paintings depict the Old West, the Revolutionary War, and randomly celebrated astronauts and military units.
 Historic black and white photos provide glimpse of the Tower under construction.

 The top deck affords a vantage of I-8 winding down to the arid valley floor.
 No panaviewers, though each window is labeled to identify landmarks shimmering in the distance.

 Tourists who carry their own binoculars might spot the US Border Patrol apprehending illegal immigrants streaming across a nearby crossing in the mountains.
 Prime your camcorders if you leave via east I-8 -- you might witness parades of the recently arrived escorted along the shoulder.
 No stopping allowed!